 Biotherapies Institute for Rare Diseases

-Founded in 2011, the Institute for biotherapies for rare diseases gathers the Institute of Myology, Généthon, I-Stem and Atlantic Gene Therapies research centre.
+Founded in 2011, the Institute for biotherapies for rare diseases gathers the Institute of Myology, Généthon and I-Stem.
 An initiative absolutely unique in the world.

 Call for proposals